Psy-Fer/ccflux/docs/src/troubleshooting.md

 ## Where to look first

-The binary logs all errors to:
+The binary logs all significant events — token refresh, key registration, each report sent, and all errors — to:

 ```
-~/.claude/ccflux/errors.log
+~/.claude/ccflux/activity.log
 ```

 For a custom CC config dir (e.g. `claude-work`):

 ```
-~/.claude-work/ccflux/errors.log
+~/.claude-work/ccflux/activity.log
 ```

 Check this file first.
-Each line is a timestamped error message.
-The binary always exits 0 — errors are never shown in your CC session.
+Each line is timestamped.
+Errors are prefixed with `ERROR` and also written to `errors.log`.
+The binary always exits 0 — nothing is ever shown in your CC session.

+The log is capped at ~64 KB and automatically trims itself, so it will not grow unbounded.

 ---